 The activities of the School of Agricultural Sciences are developed in Itacorubi, a neighborhood located 3.6 km far from the main campus.

 The Joinville Campus is located 177 km north of Florianópolis.
-Opened in 2009, this campus offers engineering degree programs with focus on the development of automotive, subway, railway, maritime, fluvial, air and space transportation systems.
+Opened in 2009, this campus offers degree programs focused on the development of automotive, subway, railway, maritime, fluvial, air and space transportation systems.

-Currently, it offers undergraduate degrees in: Aerospace Engineering, Naval Engineering, Transportation and Logistics Engineering, Railway and Subway Engineering, Mechatronics Engineering, Infrastructure Engineering, Automotive Engineering and Interdisciplinary Program in Mobility.
+Currently, it offers undergraduate degrees in: Aerospace Engineering, Naval Engineering, Transportation and Logistics Engineering, Railway and Subway Engineering, Mechatronics Engineering, Infrastructure Engineering, Automotive Engineering, and Science and Technology.
 The campus also runs two master’s degree programs in Mechanical Engineering and Sciences and Electronic Systems Engineering.

 To learn more, visit the website joinville.ufsc.br